Rashydia/wordle_game/README.md

 **Wordle Game** is an app that give a user up to six guesses to correctly determine what the mystery word is.
 With each guess, the letters turn green if the letter is correct and in the right position.
 The letter will turn yellow if the guess is correct but in the wrong position.
 If the guess is incorrect, no change will be made.

-Time spent: ** 6 ** hours spent in total
+Time spent: ** 9 ** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

 - [X] App displays a keyboard on the screen
-- [ ] When tapping on the keyboard, a letter is shown or deleted (letter selected)
+- [X] When tapping on the keyboard, a letter is shown or deleted (letter selected)
-- [ ] User can play a basic version of Wordle, with different goal words each time
+- [X] User can play a basic version of Wordle, with different goal words each time

 The following **optional** features are implemented: